awslabs/multi-az-workshop/content/lab-4/index.en.md

 us-east-1c.my-example-nlb-4e2d1f8bb2751e6a.elb.us-east-1.amazonaws.com
 ```

- When you start a zonal shift for a load balancer resource, Amazon Application Recovery Controlle (ARC) requests that the resource move traffic away from the Availability Zone that you've specified.
+ When you start a zonal shift for a load balancer resource, Amazon Application Recovery Controller (ARC) requests that the resource move traffic away from the Availability Zone that you've specified.
 This request causes the load balancer health check for the Availability Zone to be set to unhealthy so that it fails its health check.
 An unhealthy health check, in turn, results in Amazon Route 53 withdrawing the corresponding IP addresses for the resource from DNS, so traffic is redirected from the Availability Zone.
 New connections are now routed to other Availability Zones in the AWS Region instead.
 This action utilizes the data plane of Route 53 to shift traffic away from the impaired AZ.

 When you start a zonal shift, the zonal shift is created in Amazon ARC, but because of the steps in the process, you might not see traffic move out of the Availability Zone immediately.
 It also can take a short time for existing, in-progress connections in the Availability Zone to complete, depending on client behavior and connection reuse.
 Typically, however, this takes just a few minutes.